Monitor Pipeline File Processing

 To scan for unprocessed files from the File Processing page, do the following:

-1. In the left navigation menu, select the hamburger menu icon.
+1. In the left navigation menu, select Pipelines.

-2. Select Pipelines.
-Then, choose File Processing.
+2. Choose File Processing.
 The File Processing page opens.

 3. Select the right Pipeline tab.